sports scientist

 Conclusion

-The future of practice software starts here
+The future of practice software begins here

 Doctor and patient discussing health records at a desk.
 Laptop in the foreground.